 But social media has complicated matters.
-Officials at Auschwitz have been forced to warn tourists off taking selfies on the camp’s infamous railway tracks.
+Officials at Auschwitz have been forced to warn tourists against taking selfies on the camp’s infamous railway tracks.
 A similar ban has been put in place at the 9/11 memorial in New York.

 Most agree that an acceptable length of time should pass before a sensitive site can become a tourist attraction.

-In the days after 72 people burned to death in Grenfell Tower, posters began to appear in the local area reading: “Grenfell: A tragedy not a tourist attraction.”
+In the days after 72 people burned to death in Grenfell Tower, posters began to appear in the local area reading: “Grenfell: A tragedy not a tourist attraction”.
 Tourists had been congregating to take pictures of the burned-out structure.

-On the other end of the spectrum, historian Mary Beard points out, “Tragedies of the distant past tend not to move us.”
+At the other end of the spectrum, historian Mary Beard points out, “Tragedies of the distant past tend not to move us.”
 Few of us mourn at the Tower of London, despite centuries of executions, or empathise with the gladiators of Rome’s Colosseum.